Blog readers have different expectations of web content than they would with a novel or an essay.

 A good way to start is to look at your sentence length and paragraph spacing.

-Have a look at these two examples, from our blog about telling your story in the digital world.
-Which would you rather read?
+Have a look at these two examples – which would you rather read?

 To make things even easier for skim-readers, you could present key points as items on a list.